campion-breaker/stats/README.md

 # Campion React Frontend

-This is the React frontend for Campion, a middleware circuit-breaker.
+This is the React frontend for Campion, an edge-based circuit breaking middleware.